** Welcome to the world of antioxidants, the heroes in our daily quest for good health and longevity.

 Free radicals are unstable molecules that have lost an electron and seek to stabilize themselves by stealing electrons from other molecules.
 This electron theft can cause a chain reaction of damage to cells, proteins, and DNA.
 Free radicals arise from both internal and external sources:

-: Normal metabolic processes in the body, like digestion and energy production.
+- Internal Sources: Normal metabolic processes in the body, like digestion and energy production.

 - External Sources: Environmental factors such as pollution, cigarette smoke, radiation, and exposure to toxic chemicals.